Joecstarr/thesis/sections/preliminaries/foundations_of_knots/conway.md

 [^four-val]:
     A graph is said to be four valent if each vertex has four edge ends connected to it.
-In @fig-bigon_collapse, the result is four valent, since the two edges have four ends.
+In @fig-bigon_collapse, the result is four valent.

-[^plan]:
-    A planar graph is one that can be drawn in the plane without edges overlapping.